-Interpretation of Multimodal Random Forest classifiers trained on the gut microbiome, neuroimaging data, and the plasma lipidome reveals cross mode influences
+Interpretation of Multimodal Random Forest classifiers trained on the gut microbiome, neuroimaging data, behavioural data, and the plasma lipidome to predict malnutrition reveals cross mode influences

 Having established the existence of changes associated with malnutrition across the gut microbiome, brain, and plasma lipids, the relative importance of changes in each of these domains for the prediction of malnutrition was measured.
 Individual and multimodal Random Forest classifiers were trained, using gut microbiome taxonomic and functional neuroimaging (EEG), lipidome and behavioural data (Bayley scale scores), to predict malnutrition in 1-year-old infants (METHODS).